-I was once stopped in the street in Oxford by a couple of young men with clipboards, doing research.
+ng men with clipbourds, doing research.
 They asked me whether I believed that Jesus was literally the Son of the Father.
-I replied that if it meant that he was the Son of the Father in just the same sense in which I was the son of my father, then no. But if they meant that he was truly the Son of the Father, the one who granted him everything, even his divinity, then Yes.
-They looked at each other in puzzlement, and then one said, 'Put him done as "don't know".'

-'Through him all things were made.'
-We do not just thanks for creation; we confess that is made by the Word of God.
+I replied that if it meant that he was the Son of the Father in just the same sense in which I was the son of father, then on.
+But if they meant that he was truly the Son of the Father, the one who or the rather, the one with granted him everything, even his divinity, then Yes.
+They looked at each other in puzzle-ment, and then one said, Put im done as "don't know"."
+"Through him all things were ade.'
+We do not just thanks for creation; we confess that is by the Word of God.
 Creation is not just the result of blind forces and pure chance.
-It is of the fruit of God's word, which is to say that it is intelligible.
-We are able to understand this world because we are rational, people of the word too.
+It is of the fruit of God's word, which is to say that it is intelli-gible.
+We are able to under-stand this world because we are rational, people of the word

-We believe in the Son, the Word of God through whom everything was made.
+We believe in the Son, the Weed of God through whom everything was made.
 It is our joy and happiness that the world is not absurd.
 We have the pleasure of understanding it.
-We do not just have the happiness of gratitude but of understanding.
+We do not just have the it.
+We do not just have the happiness of graitinate but of understanding.
 So, again, belief is not primarily believing things about God.
 It is sharing God's life, living in God's world.
 And this includes that it is an intelligible world.